paularmstrong/normalizr/docs/api.md

   * `value`: The input value of the entity.
   * `parent`: The parent object of the input array.
   * `key`: The key at which the input array appears on the parent object.

+#### Instance Methods

+* `define(definition)`: When used, the `definition` passed in will be merged with the original definition passed to the `Union` constructor.
+This method tends to be useful for creating circular references in schema.

 #### Usage